- Who We Are

 Bridget has been the director of HomePlate since its founding in 2005.
 She is responsible for all agency development as well as building relationships with the youth, determining needs, and providing support and opportunities to youth, volunteers, staff, and interns.
 She holds a Masters of Social Work from Portland State University and has worked since 2001 in youth programs and specifically with youth experiencing homelessness in Washington County since 2003.
 She hails from Wisconsin and when not working she can be found outside doing any variety of outdoor activities.

 Kirsten is HomePlate’s full-time Development Director and has been a supporter for years.
 She brings a diverse background to this position having worked with families experiencing homelessness and domestic violence, started and managed several businesses, and fund/friend-raised for a number of grass-roots local and international organizations.
 She has three grown children and lived in Washington County for many years.
 She is also an artist who enjoys trips to the beach and woods with her dogs and her husband.
 She earned her Masters in Social Work from Portland State University.

-Amanda is HomePlate’s newest staff member and is responsible for providing job resources and employment skills coaching to those interested.
-She will also supervise youth as they participate in the Job Readiness Training Program and the Youth Employment Programs.
+Amanda is HomePlate’s Employment Coordinator and is responsible for providing job resources and employment skills coaching to those interested.
+She will also supervise youth as they participate in the Youth Employment Programs.
 Originally from Massachusetts, Amanda holds a B.A. in Psychology from Stonehill College and after graduation, spent two years with AmeriCorps NCCC, working with a variety of non-profits across the west coast.
 In her free time, Amanda enjoys cooking, eating all of the amazing food Portland has to offer, hiking, and adventuring through Oregon.